This is My Life.

 It’s funny how stuff comes together.
 Nature’s inadvertence.
 How it all lines up.
 You get lucky.
 You get fucked.
 Get so worked up about something and it just fades away.
 In two or three days, it goes a direction you couldn’t even have even considered.
 When you space that over a year, the distance you can travel is almost incomprehensible.
 If you can just have a little faith in yourself and the ability to get lost a little in the present.

 I’ve been fired.
 Twice.
 Promoted.
 An Executive.
+I wouldn’t even want to check public records for my name, who knows what will turn up now.
 Thought about going back to school.
 Met some celebrities, cashed a big check.
 Been humbled, a little.
 Tried to listen more than I talk – failed.
 Started to know what I need to be happy.

 But if I were a start up, my valuation would just be starting to accelerate.
 I haven’t turned Pro yet, but I’m starting to know what that means.